cybersec101/resources/EN_A_Healthy_Computer_Trainer-Resource.md

 	- Under Recommended updates, select the Give me recommended updates the same way I receive important updates check box.
-	- Under Microsoft Update, select the Give me updates for other Microsoft products when I update Windows check box, and then tap or click Apply. [^footnote3]
+	- Under Microsoft Update, select the Give me updates for other Microsoft products when I update Windows check box, and then tap or click Apply.[Note 3](#note-3)

 - Windows 8